 Then one day, Beata told me to leave her house.
 Honestly, I wondered what had taken her so long, leave alone knowing the crime I committed.
 As I embarked in a long road to recovery, it would be a long time before I would be convinced that NOT ALL married women are evil.
 Entering years of darkness and college, every day revealed mysteries as I begged people to give me a shelter for the night and wandered by day.
 I surely came few inches close to making streets my night shelter or perhaps selling myself for money to survive.

 Nonetheless, I graduated among the top of my class with a Bachelors degree in Engineering, and was offered a full time job days before my graduation day.
 Only three months into the job, I won a full scholarship to grad school in United States, where I earned a Masters Degree in Engineering.
 Two years later, a job opportunity I have always wanted presented itself.
-Moreover, I was able to keep my 3 younger siblings in school, who were all under 10 during the Genocide: my brother Eric and sister Alice are expecting Master’s degrees and my baby sister Mireille will complete her undergraduate, ALL in 2014.
+Moreover, I was able to keep my 3 younger siblings in school, who were all under 10 during the genocide against the Tutsi: my brother Eric and sister Alice are expecting Master’s degrees and my baby sister Mireille will complete her undergraduate, ALL in 2014.

 ALL IN ALL, I praise GOD Almighty, the Father of the fatherless who held my hand and reminded me that I was NOT alone as I witnessed the cruelty of the human kind, both relatives and strangers.
 I owe Him every great thing I possess, materialistic and life blessings.
 He never cease to amaze me.
 For that I am humbly thankful for: